Council on Foreign Relations: Origins, 1918 to 1945

-In September 1917, towards the end of World War I, President Woodrow Wilson established a working fellowship of about 150 scholars called "The Inquiry", tasked with briefing him about options for the postwar world when Germany was defeated.
+In September 1917, near the end of World War I, President Woodrow Wilson established a working fellowship of about 150 scholars called "The Inquiry", tasked with briefing him about options for the postwar world after Germany was defeated.
 This academic group, directed by Wilson's closest adviser and long-time friend "Colonel" Edward M. House, and with Walter Lippmann as Head of Research, met to assemble the strategy for the postwar world.
 The team produced more than 2,000 documents detailing and analyzing the political, economic, and social facts globally that would be helpful for Wilson in the peace talks.
 Their reports formed the basis for the Fourteen Points, which outlined Wilson's strategy for peace after the war's end.
 These scholars then traveled to the Paris Peace Conference 1919 and participated in the discussions there.

 As a result of discussions at the Peace Conference, a small group of British and American diplomats and scholars met on May 30, 1919, at the Hotel Majestic in Paris.
 They decided to create an Anglo-American organization called "The Institute of International Affairs", which would have offices in London and New York.
 Ultimately, the British and American delegates formed separate institutes, with the British developing the Royal Institute of International Affairs (known as Chatham House) in London.
 Due to the isolationist views prevalent in American society at that time, the scholars had difficulty gaining traction with their plan and turned their focus instead to a set of discreet meetings which had been taking place since June 1918 in New York City, under the name "Council on Foreign Relations".
 The meetings were headed by corporate lawyer Elihu Root, who had served as Secretary of State under President Theodore Roosevelt, and attended by 108 "high-ranking officers of banking, manufacturing, trading and finance companies, together with many lawyers".

-The members were proponents of Wilson's internationalism, but they were particularly concerned about "the effect that the war and the treaty of peace might have on postwar business".
-The scholars from the inquiry saw an opportunity to create an organization that brought diplomats, high-level government officials, and academics together with lawyers, bankers, and industrialists to engineer government policy.
+The members supported Wilson's internationalist vision but were especially concerned about "the effect that the war and the treaty of peace might have on postwar business".
+Scholars from the Inquiry saw an opportunity to establish an organization that would bring together diplomats, senior government officials, and academics with lawyers, bankers, and industrialists to influence public policy.
 On July 29, 1921, they filed a certification of incorporation, officially forming the Council on Foreign Relations.
 Founding members included its first honorary president, Elihu Root, and first elected president, John W. Davis, vice-president Paul D. Cravath, and secretary–treasurer Edwin F. Gay.